jessepav/lacygoill-wiki-backup/l2r.md

 >    [1]  or `:continue`  for  a  `:while` loop  enclosing  the complete  try
 >    conditional or when a `:return` or `:finish` ...
 >
->    [2] or an earlier ‘bcfr’ from  the try block or a catch clause
+>    [2] or an earlier BCFR from  the try block or a catch clause

 Here, we've replaced: